AJ writes articles on a variety of subjects, including the recipes she has tried and loved.

 First of all, where I come from, cookies are called biscuits.
 So, Anzac biscuits are a sweet treat, and, fortunately, are nutritious as well.
-Secondly, Anzac biscuits have historical significance in the Australian and New Zealand social make up, and I will share some of that story, in addition to providing the recipe for the biscuits in both metric and imperial measurements.
+Secondly, Anzac biscuits have historical significance in the Australian and New Zealand social makeup, and I will share some of that story, in addition to providing the recipe for the biscuits in both metric and imperial measurements.

 Anzac biscuits are certainly my favourite—I prefer the soft, moist variety to the hard, crunchy variety, and have yet to find any better than those my mother makes.
-They won't take any prizes for the most delectable looking sweet treat, but you need to try them to appreciate their goodness.
+They won't take any prizes for the most delectable-looking sweet treat, but you need to try them to appreciate their goodness.

 I have included my easy-to-follow recipe in both imperial and metric measurements and hope you enjoy these as much as I do.

-The Role Of The Anzac Biscuit In Australian History
+Anzac Biscuit History

 ANZAC is the acronym for the Australian and New Zealand Army Corps, which was established during the First World War.